Hyperdontia: Treatment

 Although these teeth are usually asymptomatic and pose no threat to the individual, they are often extracted for aesthetic reasons, to allow the eruption of other teeth, orthodontic reasons and/or suspected pathology.
 This is done particularly if the mesiodens is positioned in the maxillary central incisor region.
 The traditional method of removal is done by using bone chisels, although a more advanced technique has been found to be more beneficial, especially if surgery is required.
 Through the use of piezoelectricity, piezoelectric ultrasonic bone surgery may be more time-consuming than the traditional method but it seems to reduce the post-operative bleeding and associated complications quite significantly.

 Epidemiology

 It is evident that hyperdontia is more common in the permanent dentition than in the primary.
 There is a considerable difference between males and females in the prevalence of these teeth in permanent dentition; hyperdontia is twice as common in males as in females.
 However, this approximation varies in terms of location, other associating syndromes that may be present, and the ethnicity of the individual.
 In terms of ethnicity, it can be seen that hyperdontia is in fact less common in European than in Asian populations.
 There is evidence to show that an individual is more likely to have hyperdontia if other members of their family also have the condition.

+Famous people with hyperdontia

+Agrippina the Younger, mother of Emperor Nero, was reported to have an extra canine in her upper right jaw.
+This was seen as a sign of good fortune in Ancient Rome.

+The actor Gaten Matarazzo had hyperdontia but underwent surgery to remove his extraneous teeth.

+David DeVore Jr. gained internet fame after being filmed after removing a supernumerary tooth at the dentist.

+Kalpana Balan, an Indian woman entered Guinness World Records for having the most teeth in a human mouth.

+Freddie Mercury, lead singer for British band Queen.

+Historical mentions

+Timarchos (either son or father of Nicocles of Paphos) is said to have had "a double row of cheek-teeth."

+The daughter of Mithridates VI, Drypetina, is said to have a double row of teeth.

+Agrippina the Younger, sister of Caligula, wife of Claudius, and mother of Nero, is said to have had a double canine in her right upper jaw, something that was seen as a sign of good fortune by the Romans.

+The semi-mythological Emperor Ku is attributed with this condition.

+One of the Great Peacemaker's names is "Deganawidah," which has been translated by some to mean "Double Row of Teeth."